 Library and Archives

 The Library Reading Room is open to the public every weekday from 1:00pm-4:00pm.
 During that time, the page turning of the double elephant-sized folio of John James Audubon's, Birds of America takes place at 3:15pm.
-Also on view in the Reading Room is the current special exhibit, Fauna and Flora of the Delaware Valley: Specimens from the Research Collections at the Academy of Natural Sciences of Drexel University.
+Also on view in the Reading Room are the current exhibits, Ruth Patrick: An Innovator in Environmental Research; Historical Orchid Illustrations; Tiktaalik Roseae Fossils and Kuphus Polythalamia: the Giant Tube Worm.

 For research and other visits, the Academy Library and Archives is open to the public Monday through Friday by appointment.
 Please see Visitor Information for more details.